kozec/sc-controller/docs/protocol.md

 #### `Current profile: filename.sccprofile`
-Similar to `Controller profile:`, sent to every client when profile file for first profile is loaded and used.
+Similar to `Controller profile:`, sent to every client when profile file for first controller is loaded and used.
 Also sent automatically to every new client.

 Unlike `Controller profile:`, this message is sent even if there is no controller connected.